How to achieve a better work-life balance

 2. Set boundaries

 Try to keep your professional life from spilling over into your personal life by establishing some clear boundaries.
-Whether at home or in the office, perform an action which mentally marks the end of your work day.
+Whether at home or in the office, perform an action that mentally marks the end of your workday.
 Consciously shut down your computer, write tomorrow’s to-do list or clear your desk.

 Stop checking your email in the evenings.
 But first, let your team know about your availability.
 This will avoid any stressful incidents and allow coworkers to respect your new boundaries.

 If possible, use a different phone once you’ve left work and set up a personal account on your computer.
 This will reduce the chances of work invading your thoughts while at home.

 Take time at lunch and during your commute to do something unrelated to work.
 Read a book, listen to a podcast or learn a language.
 Overworked people can reduce their stress through hobbies, relaxation and exercise.

 When asked to take on extra tasks, don’t auto-respond with an affirmative.
 Instead, say you’ll check your diary or look at your to-do list.
 If, on reflection, it’s too much to take on, politely decline.
 If you don’t say anything when your plate is full, your manager won’t know.